Tensas Parish, Louisiana: Communities

 The largely rural parish has three communities: Newellton, St. Joseph, and Waterproof.
 Newellton was founded by the planter and attorney John David Stokes Newell Sr., who named it for his father Edward D. Newell, a native of North Carolina.
 Tensas Parish has one principal cemetery, Legion Memorial, established in 1943 and located just north of Newellton.
 A new entrance sign to the cemetery has been erected.

-All three communities are linked by Highway 65, which passes just to the west of each town.
+All three communities are linked by U.S. Highway 65, which passes just to the west of each town.